14. Temperance

 Body:

 Where do you swing too far to one side?
 Maybe your throat clenches before you speak or you get a sudden headache.
 Temperance asks you to notice where your body tries to protect you by going too hard or too numb.
-Try this: soften your jaw, roll your neck, exhale longer than you inhale.
-This is the language of nervous system negotiation.
-Speak it fluently.
+Relax your jaw, roll your neck, exhale longer than you inhale.
+This is the language of nervous system negotiation so learn to speak it fluently.

 Soundtrack: